CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab02.md

 3. **Create a workspace** dialog opens on the right side of the browser.
 4. In the **Name** field enter **FAIAD_username**.

     >**Note:** Workspace name must be unique.
 We are using FAIAD as the workspace name for this document.
 However, your workspace name must be different.
-Make sure a green check mark with **“This name is available”** is displayed below the Name field.
+Make sure a green check mark with **This name is available** is displayed below the Name field.

 6. If you choose, you can enter a **Description** for the workspace.
 This is an optional field.
 7. Click on **Advanced** to expand the section.